-NW Natural has been in business for more than 160 years.
-We deliver natural gas to your home or business safely, reliably and affordably.
-As a result, our pipeline system is one of the most modern in the nation.
+NW Natural has been in business for 162 years.
+We deliver natural gas to your home or business safely and reliably through our pipeline system, which is one of the most modern in the nation.
 It not only meets state and federal pipeline safety regulations, it exceeds them.

 You can help us by following the safety tips inside, and sharing with your household or business.
-Thank you for choosing NW Natural as your reliable energy provider.
+Thank you for choosing NW Natural as your dependable energy provider.

-If you suspect a natural gas leak,

-CALL OUR 24-HOUR EMERGENCY: 800-882-3377
+If you suspect a natural gas leak, CALL OUR 24-HOUR EMERGENCY: 800-882-3377 nwnatural.com suspect a natural gas leak -

-nwnatural.com